denten-books/plain-text/main.md

 Derrida calls Marx "first thinkers of technics, or even, by far and from afar, of the tele-technology [@derrida_specters_2012, 213].

+Let me make my intentions visa vis Marx perfectly clear.
+I have no interest in mobilizing the entire weight of Marxist critique.
+A whole subset of Marxist terminology (dictatorship, proletariat, capital) falls outside of my purview here.
+Rather, I would like to co-opt Marx's discussion on the fetishism of commodities and import it, wholesale, to the conversation on algorithms.
+My interest lies in the humanism of Marx, whose thought, despite being perpetually out of time, continues to surprise with penetrating insight.

-"All these software mutations and 'new species' of software techniques are social in a sense that they don't simply come from individual mnids or from some 'essential' proporties of a digital computer or network.
+"All these software mutations and 'new species' of software techniques are social in a sense that they don't simply come from individual minds or from some 'essential' properties of a digital computer or network.
 They come from software developed by groups of people and marketed to large number of users [@manovich_there_2011, 272-273]."